armadaproject/armada/docs/scheduler.md

 Note that the metrics given here are in tension.
 For example, scheduling a large job may require draining a cluster partially to make space, thus reducing utilisation.

-## Implementation
+## Resource usage and fairness

-TODO: This section is outdated
+The notions of resource usage, flow, and fair share are central to the scheduler design and are explained here.

-Here, we outline the scheduler implementation.
-At a high level, the scheduler
+### Resource usage

-1. selects an executor and
+The resource usage of a particular job is a weighted sum of all resources requested by that job.
+For example, if some job uses CPU, GPU, and RAM, then the resource usage of that job is

-2. assigns jobs to this executor until full.
+`CPU + w_GPU * GPU + w_RAM * RAM`,

-For simplicity and scalability, the scheduler only considers one executor at a time.
-The above algorithm runs periodically.
-In addition, to improve utilisation and throughput, Armada continually schedules preemtible and lime-limited jobs.
+where `w_GPU` and `w_RAM` is the cost of `GPU` and `RAM` relative to `1 CPU` core.
+We define such weights for all resources in the cluster.
+The resource usage of a particular queue is the sum of all resources requested by jobs in the pending and running stages originating from that queue.

-### Fairness
+### Fair share

-The scheduler achieves fairness via a weighted fair queuing approach.
-Specifically, each queue has a weight associated with it that determines its target resource usage.
-Denote the per-queue weights by
+Each queue has a weight associated with it that determines the size of its fair share.
+Denote these per-queue weights by

 `w_1, ..., w_N`,